81 Catalysis

 - Desorption of product(s) from the surface of the catalyst

-(Figure) illustrates the steps of a mechanism for the reaction of compounds containing a carbon–carbon double bond with hydrogen on a nickel catalyst.
+Figure 81-6 illustrates the steps of a mechanism for the reaction of compounds containing a carbon–carbon double bond with hydrogen on a nickel catalyst.
 Nickel is the catalyst used in the hydrogenation of polyunsaturated fats and oils (which contain several carbon–carbon double bonds) to produce saturated fats and oils (which contain only carbon–carbon single bonds).

+Many important chemical products are prepared via industrial processes that use heterogeneous catalysts, including ammonia, nitric acid, sulfuric acid, and methanol.
+Heterogeneous catalysts are also used in the catalytic converters found on most gasoline-powered automobiles, shown in Figure 81-7.
 Scientists developed catalytic converters to reduce the amount of toxic emissions produced by burning gasoline in internal combustion engines.
 By utilizing a carefully selected blend of catalytically active metals, it is possible to effect complete combustion of all carbon-containing compounds to carbon dioxide while also reducing the output of nitrogen oxides.
-This is particularly impressive when we consider that one step involves adding more oxygen to the molecule and the other involves removing the oxygen ((Figure)).
+This is particularly impressive when we consider that one step involves adding more oxygen to the molecule and the other involves removing the oxygen.
+A catalytic converter allows for the combustion of all carbon-containing compounds to carbon dioxide, while at the same time reducing the output of nitrogen oxide and other pollutants in emissions from gasoline-burning engines.

 Most modern, three-way catalytic converters possess a surface impregnated with a platinum-rhodium catalyst, which catalyzes the conversion of nitric oxide into dinitrogen and oxygen as well as the conversion of carbon monoxide and hydrocarbons such as octane into carbon dioxide and water vapor: